vandanapainuli/PracticeWork/README.md

-I created this project demonstrates my ability to not only design specification but also implement clinical data listings.
-It highlights my skills to translate specifications into dynamic, reproducible listings for data review.
+I created this project to demonstrate my ability to not only design specification but also implement clinical data listings.
+It highlights my skills to translate specifications into dynamic, reproducible and smart listings for data review.

 In this project you can see: